MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/warehouse-picking-by-fefo.md

 ---
 title: How to Enable Picking by FEFO | Microsoft Docs
-description: First-Expired-First-Out (FEFO) is a sorting method that ensures that the oldest items, those with the earliest expiration dates, are picked first.
+description: 'First-Expired-First-Out (FEFO) is a sorting method that ensures that the oldest items, those with the earliest expiration dates, are picked first.'
 author: SorenGP
 ms.topic: conceptual
 ms.devlang: na
 ms.tgt_pltfrm: na
 ms.workload: na
-ms.search.keywords: ''
+ms.search.keywords: null
 ms.date: 04/01/2021
 ms.author: edupont
-ms.openlocfilehash: b4018d5ad18317cf5b62a99346c360d744b26939
-ms.sourcegitcommit: 8a12074b170a14d98ab7ffdad77d66aed64e5783
-ms.translationtype: HT
-ms.contentlocale: en-NZ
-ms.lasthandoff: 03/31/2022
-ms.locfileid: "8520038"
 ---
-# <a name="enable-picking-items-by-fefo"></a>Enable Picking Items by FEFO
+# Enable Picking Items by FEFO
 First-Expired-First-Out (FEFO) is a sorting method that ensures that the oldest items, those with the earliest expiration dates, are picked first.

  This functionality only works when the following criteria are met: